mcp-rune 0.107.0

 • Project structure — where models, prompts, tools, apps, and the domain registry live in a generated mcp-rune project.

-• Prompt Creation — the DSL that turns model attributes into agent-fillable forms.
+• Prompt creation — the DSL that turns model attributes into agent-fillable forms.

-• MCP Apps — interactive HTML UIs rendered inside Claude Desktop.
+• MCP apps — interactive HTML UIs rendered inside Claude Desktop.